Selecting the ideal hosting solution is a vital decision for any website owner, with two popular alternatives being cloud hosting and VPS hosting.

 Is A Cloud Server The Same As A CDN?

-Cloud servers are often confused with CDNs (content delivery networks) but they’re not the same.
+Cloud servers are not the same as CDNs (content delivery networks) but they’re often confused for them.

 Essentially, a CDN makes a cache of static files and hosts them in key locations around the world so visitors can access the files from the data center closest to them.